College of Business > News & Events > Introducing Our Newest Business Faculty Members

 Kevin Taylor has over 20 years of high technology industry experience as a software developer, entrepreneur, angel investor, executive and startup advisor.
 In 2005 he founded Obtiva, a custom software development company acquired by Groupon in 2011.
 A long-time adjunct faculty member at DePaul, Taylor recently became an executive in residence at the business college, where he teaches management and entrepreneurship.
 He also chairs the advisory council for DePaul’s Coleman Entrepreneurship Center and he was awarded the Coleman Fellowship in 2011 for innovation in teaching entrepreneurship.
 Taylor is currently earning his doctorate in business administration from DePaul.

 “My experience running a fast-growing technology company and then selling it to Groupon just before its IPO provides some exciting classroom stories.
 Students remember stories.
 As an instructor, I use those stories to illustrate evidence-based principles that students can carry with them beyond the classroom.”

-In the next part of our series we’ll introduce the five other faculty members who joined the college: Anthony LoSasso and Brian Thompson in the Department of Economics; Peter Aghimien and Anton Shigaev in the School of Accountancy & MIS; and Joel Reynolds in the School of Hospitality Leadership.
+Read about five more faculty members who joined the college: Anthony LoSasso and Brian Thompson in the Department of Economics; Peter Aghimien and Anton Shigaev in the School of Accountancy & MIS; and Joel Reynolds in the School of Hospitality Leadership.